syntio/vertex-pipelines-end-to-end-samples/docs/GITHUB_ACTIONS_DEPLOYMENT.md

 # Copy and edit configuration
 cp dev.tfvars.example dev.tfvars
-# Edit dev.tfvars with your values:
+# Edit dev.tfvars with your actual values:
-# - project_id: Your GCP project ID
+# - project_id: Replace YOUR_PROJECT_ID with your GCP project ID
 # - region: Your preferred GCP region
 # - github_repository_owner: Your GitHub org/username
 # - github_repository_name: Your repository name
 # - name_prefix: Prefix for resource naming
+# Note: dev.tfvars is gitignored to keep your project details private
 ```

 #### Deploy Infrastructure